kennedyCzar/STOCK-RETURN-PREDICTION-USING-KNN-SVM-GUASSIAN-PROCESS-ADABOOST-TREE-REGRESSION-AND-QDA/README.md

           testing Ranform Forest Algorithm perform better for predicting Apple Stocks than any other algo.
 Guassian process classifier performed better than every other algo at predicting IBM stocks etc.

+Indicators/Predictors Used:

+                  Moving Averages(Also called Rolling mean)
+                  Commodity Channel Index
+                  Momentum
+                  Stochastic Oscillator(D and K)
+                  Force Index
+                  Mass Index

+                  # You can add ass many predictors are desired.
+                  # Most importantly if you have to do this, you may
+                  have to consider a feature selection using XGBoost.

 How to Use

           >git clone https://github.com/kennedyCzar/STOCK-RETURN-PREDICTION-USING-KNN-SVM-GUASSIAN-PROCESS-ADABOOST-TREE-REGRESSION-AND-QDA